The Tramp On The Street

 Did what we did that summer help at all?
 These programs continue, and for the children involved, I'm sure it is a high point in their lives.
 But it leaves me with some doubts.
 Our family was not a replacement for his broken one.
 Our civilization and culture is only different, not really any better.
 I don't have any answers.
 Anyone who has children can only do their best in rearing them; hoping that the next generation can gain from that experience.

 With millions of characters, in nearly as many separate story lines.
 Familiar themes are replayed over all around the world.
 Reading between the lines, one senses a bit of sadness, sometimes one needs not to have to read between them.
 It usually gets back to love.
 Love of life, loss of love, loss of life.
 And over it all, like a vulture hovering, the black shadow of war diminishing the light everywhere.
 Will any of it last, make an impression?
-Or are we all like tiny candles in the night, an array of computer screens making an inperceptible constellation, each star visible only to one person?
-This is our novel, without any begining or end, and no limits to the subjects, themes, pages or chapters.
-This is what is a blog.
+Or are we all like tiny candles in the night, an array of computer screens making an imperceptible constellation, each star visible only to one person?
+This is our novel, without any beginning or end, and no limits to the subjects, themes, pages or chapters.

 Loss Of Innocence